chili-epfl/cscl2015-eyetracking-orchestration/README.md

 ## Project structure

-The project is organized in a folder structure, loosely based on [ProjectTemplate](http://projecttemplate.net/):
+The project is organized in a folder structure, inspired by [ProjectTemplate](http://projecttemplate.net/):

 * data/ : Contains the scripts to download, uncompress and load the raw data
-* lib/ : Contains some useful R scripts used throughout the report, such as the functions to calculate rolling windows, etc.
+* lib/ : Contains some useful R scripts used throughout the report, such as the functions to calculate rolling windows, extract extreme load episodes to be video coded, etc.